The generalized second law in Euclidean Schwarzschild black hole: Introduction

-To answer such questions one should first construct functional integrals in Riemannian manifolds.
-Such a formulation is possible in an ultrastatic spacetimes \cite{Wald:1979kp,Haag:1984xa,Jaffe:2006uz}.
-Based in the Refs. \cite{Bombelli:1986rw,Callan:1994py,Kabat:1995eq,Terashima:1999vw,Das:2007mj}, we define in the Euclidean geometry an effective model with randomness.
-We are inspired in statistical field theory, where disorder has also been used for modelling systems with complex or unknown interactions, and the quenched free energy must be defined for systems with quenched disorder \cite{Brout:1959zz,klein1963statistical}.
-To take into account the influence of internal degrees of freedom, coming from the region near the event horizon to the generalized entropy, over the matter fields we study a self-interaction $\lambda\varphi^{4}_{d}$ theory defined in a Euclidean section of a Schwarzschild manifold.
-In the Euclidean theory defined in a compact domain, we introduce an additive random field and the generating functional of connected correlations functions must be average over all the realization of the disorder.
+To take into account the influence of internal degrees of freedom, coming from the region near the event horizon to the generalized entropy, over the matter fields, we study a self-interaction $\lambda\varphi^{4}_{d}$ theory defined in an Euclidean section of the Schwarzschild manifold.
+In the Euclidean theory defined in a compact domain, we introduce an additive disorder field to model, in average, the \textit{effects} of the ``replica wormholes" over the matter and radiation fields.
+Once that we are modeling the \textit{effects} of quantities that originate inside the event horizon, we suppose that the probability distribution does not depend on the distribution of the matter or radiation field.
+This leads us to using a quenched disorder to model these \textit{effects} on the matter fields.